kyledufrane/phase_2_project_vac_pandas/README.md

 ### Deployment

+Note: To utilize the interactive maps download a local web server, download the files to your local pc, and open them in a local web browser.

 **Interactive Map** based on a filter of 4 bedroom homes that are greater than 4750 sq ft

 ![Folium Map](Visualizations/Folium_map.html)